-This article focuses on the electronic commerce (e-commerce) statistics in the European Union (EU) and is based on the results of the 2018 survey on 'ICT usage and e-commerce in enterprises'.
+This article focuses on the electronic commerce (e-commerce) statistics in the European Union (EU) and is based on the results of the 2019 survey on 'ICT usage and e-commerce in enterprises'.
 E-commerce refers here to the trading of goods or services over computer networks such as the internet by methods specifically designed for the purpose of receiving or placing orders.
 It can be divided into e-commerce sales (e-sales) and e-commerce purchases (e-purchases) depending whether an enterprise receives or places orders respectively.